Customize Cluster Storage¶

 - Move the slide bar until the text box displays your preferred disk size.

 MongoDB uses a small portion of your specified storage capacity for buffer files, journal files, and log files to ensure proper cluster operation.

 When you increase the storage capacity of a cluster, Atlas increases the cluster's oplog size.
 Atlas scales the oplog to 5% of the cluster capacity, not to exceed 50 GB.
 NVMe storage requires an oplog which is 10% of the storage capacity.
 Atlas doesn't change the oplog size if it exceeds 5% of the new storage capacity (10% in the case of NVMe storage).

 As cluster storage capacity decreases, Atlas doesn't change the oplog size unless it exceeds a certain maximum determined according to MongoDB best practices.

-To learn more about AWS volume modification limitations, see Requirements When Modifying Volumes in the AWS documentation.
+To learn more about AWS's limitations, see the AWS documentation.

 Changing Storage Capacity on Azure¶